 "People who are comfortable composing are much more likely to have strong identities as writers than people who don't."
 Katie Wood Ray & Matt Glover

-Edited by Ruth: Pssst…today is Mary Helen’s birthday!
-Won’t you join me in leaving comments on her blog post about one of her very favorite books?
+Edited by Ruth: Pssst...today is Mary Helen's birthday!
+Won't you join me in leaving comments on her blog post about one of her very favorite books?
 Mary Helen Gensch is currently a literacy coach and Title I interventionist for Pierceton Elementary School in Indiana.
 Her journey as a writing coach began with the AllWrite!!!
 Consortium… Continue reading GUEST BLOG POST: Savor a Book: Reading like a Writer

 One of the common threads running through the All-Write Conference was having mentors.
-I’m wondering who are your favorite mentors to use in your classroom and to use for your own writing.
+I'm wondering who are your favorite mentors to use in your classroom and to use for your own writing.
 For me, I enjoy using Jacqueline Woodson and Jane Yolen in classrooms as well as for my own writing.
 In addition I hope… Continue reading Mentors

 When I started teaching I owned a handful of picture and chapter books.
 I came armed with this handful and my love for Judy Blume.
 I knew I liked to write, but really had no idea how to help a child become a stronger writer.
 Over time, with a lot of guidance and professional development,… Continue reading Using One Book for Many Purposes